-7. Developing Your Own Applications
+Developing Your Own Applications

-The Server In a Box is a real Linux system, and as such can run any application that can be run on a Linux workstation.
+The Server In a Box is a real Linux system, and as such can run any application that can be run on a

+Linux workstation.
 However, the SIB is not a development platform itself.
 It has no compiler, no standard headers, no help tools, and a rudimentary text editor.

 To develop custom applications for the SIB, it is strongly recommended that the user set up a Linux workstation using one of the modern, standard Linux distributions.
-RedHat 6.x, Debian 2.2, SuSE 6.x, and many others will work well.
-For maximum compatibility, EMAC also recommends that your development system use the same kernel and standard C libraries as the SIB (the SIB uses kernel 2.214 and glib 2.1.3).
-In particular, we cannot guarantee compatibility if your applications is compiled on a system with a newer version of glibc.
-All executables should be compiled on this development workstation, then transferred to the SIB via FTP (remember to set permissions on the file to allow it to be executed!).
+RedHat 7.x, Debian 2.3, and many others will work well.
+For maximum compatibility, EMAC also recommends that your development system use the same kernel and standard C libraries as the SIB (the SIB uses kernel 2.4.9 and glibC 2.2.4).
+In particular, we cannot guarantee compatibility if your application is compiled on a system with a newer version of glibC.